Architecture

 1. Agent calls inbox()

-3. Messages are returned and marked as read
+3. Those messages are marked as read

 1. Agent calls reply(message_id, content)

-3. Original message becomes replied
+3. The original message becomes replied

 Attachments

-Files are stored as namespace_id/agent_id/timestamp_filename.
+Files are stored as:

 Presence